Luke

 Introduction

-Our passage for study is the first episode in a set of six which deal with Jesus' teachings on the coming of the kingdom, 16:14-18:14.
-This first episode is made up of a set of sayings followed by an illustrative story.
-In both the sayings and the parable, Luke continues his theme of "the great reversal."
+Our passage for study is made up of a set of sayings followed by an illustrative story.
+In both the sayings and the illustration, Luke continues his theme of "the great reversal."
 In the face of the coming kingdom, good people under the law are condemned and repentant sinners under grace are blessed.
-Luke goes on to point out that the coming of the kingdom of God is evidenced by the replacement of the unchangeable law with a new word from God, an evidence more impressive than a visit by someone from the underworld.
+The coming of the kingdom of God is evidenced by the replacement of the unchangeable law with a new word from God, an evidence more impressive than a visit by someone from the underworld.

 The passage

 v14-15.
 Jesus has just finished making the point that it is not possible to stand in the face of the coming kingdom and "serve the things of this world."
 Foolish as it may seem, this is exactly what "the children of light" do.
 The Pharisees ("who loved money" - Luke's comment) react with cynicism.
 Jesus' response is straight to the point.
-They may have some righteous standing in the sight of their religious cronies, but in the eyes of God their status is nothing; they should beware!
+They may have some righteous standing in the sight of their religious cronies for their tithing and alms-giving, but in the eyes of God their status is nothing; they should beware!

 v16.
-The Old Testament ("The Law and the Prophets") dispensation comes to an end in the ministry of John the Baptist.
-Standing at the end of the old and the beginning of the new, John is privileged to announce the coming of this new dispensation (covenant), the era of the long-promised kingdom of God, of God's eternal reign in Christ.
-As the kingdom bursts into the world in the life and teachings of Jesus, the Pharisees, in fact, all people "are being forced up against it", and in this confrontation many will be broken.
+John the Baptist, standing at the end of the old era and at the beginning of the new, was privileged to announce the fulfillment of the covenant promises.
+He was privileged to announce the realization of the long-promised kingdom of God, of God's eternal reign in his messiah, Christ.
+As the kingdom bursts into the world in the life and teachings of Jesus, the Pharisees, in fact all people, "are being forced up against it", and in this confrontation many will be broken.
 So, be warned.

 v19-31.
-The parable of the Rich Man and Lazarus does not represent Jesus' teaching on the hereafter.
-The description, in the parable, of Hades and of souls at death going into the underworld for punishment, is not part of New Testament teaching.
-The parable serves to illustrate two points alluded to by Jesus in the sayings recorded in verses 16 to 18: First, in the dawning of the kingdom of God there is a great reversal, the "righteous" are set aside, the "poor" are blessed.
+The story of the Rich Man and Lazarus does not represent Jesus' teaching on the hereafter.
+The description, in the illustration, of Hades and of souls at death going into the underworld for punishment, is not part of New Testament teaching.
+The story does nothing more than illustrate the points alluded to by Jesus in the sayings recorded in verses 14 to 18.
+First, in the dawning of the kingdom of God there is a great reversal: the "rich" (the self-righteous) are set aside, the "poor" (the humble, repentant) are blessed.
 So, beware!
-Second, the Old Testament clearly points to the dawning of the kingdom of God in Christ.
-If a person cannot see the evident signs in the Old Testament, then nothing will be clear to them.
+Second, the Old Testament clearly points to the dawning of the kingdom of God in Christ, a reality made even more evident by Jesus fulfillment of the Law and Prophets, eg., his utopian teaching with regard the law on divorce.
+If a person is unwilling to respond to such an evident sign, then even a messenger from death's realm wouldn't convince them.
 So, look and believe.

 Divorce